zpl-c/librg/README.md

 ## Desciption

-Ever wondered why is it always so hard to make a multiplayer game, even the most basic one?
+Have you ever wondered why is it always so hard to make a multi-player game, even the most basic one?
 And the complexity even increases with bigger amounts of players and things you need to sync between your clients.
 This library is designed exactly to solve that problem.
 It has a simple interface with highly flexible base which allows you to build great things!

-Many people think that implementing networking solution for your game project is the most complicated and time consuming task We believe many people are afraid to even try, which results in the fact, that you almost never see small games made by indie developers having any type of networking involved.
+Many people think that implementing networking solution for your game project is the most complicated and time consuming task.
+We believe many people are afraid to even try, which results in the fact, that you almost never see small games made by indie developers having any type of networking involved.

 Thus we hope that with this library, which is just a small step in the direction, we might help anyone and everyone who wants to add a multi-player capabilities inside one's game.